moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/css-questions.md

 #### What is Repaints?
 A repaint occurs when changes are made to elements that affect visibility but not the layout.
 For example, opacity, background-color, visibility, and outline.
 Repaints are expensive because the browser must check the visibility of all other nodes in the DOM — one or more may have become visible beneath the changed element.

+#### What is the difference between visibility:hidden and display:none?

+display:none means that the tag in question will not appear on the page at all (although you can still interact with it through the dom).
+There will be no space allocated for it between the other tags.

+visibility:hidden means that unlike display:none, the tag is not visible, but space is allocated for it on the page.
+The tag is rendered, it just isn't seen on the page.

 #### How do you clear float?

 clear: both